wongwill86/air-tasks/README.md

     ```
 3. Add support for new workers in Infrakit.
     1. Create a new worker init script to set the role to `worker-other-instance-type` i.e.  [cloud/latest/swarm/worker-init.sh](https://github.com/wongwill86/examples/blob/air-tasks/latest/swarm/worker-init.sh).
 This role is used to set the docker engine label (to deploy your new docker service that listens to the queue topic `other-instance-type`).
-    2. Create a new worker definition i.e. [cloud/latest/swarm/google/](https://github.com/wongwill86/examples/blob/air-tasks/latest/swarm/google/worker.json).
+    2. Create a new worker definition i.e. [cloud/latest/swarm/google/worker.json](https://github.com/wongwill86/examples/blob/air-tasks/latest/swarm/google/worker.json).
 This is used to specify the instance type.
     3. Add a new group plugin with ID `worker-other-instance-type` to enable worker definitions created from Steps 1 and 2 [cloud/latest/swarm/groups.json](https://github.com/wongwill86/examples/blob/air-tasks/latest/swarm/groups.json).
-The ID in this format will help with autoscaling.
+If you create an ID in this format, autoscaling will work for this instance type.

 ### Developing Plugins